BDC Hamburger Icon

 HR professionals need a number of skills to be effective at their jobs.
 For example, they should be skilled in leadership, organization, communication, multitasking and training and development.
 They should also be familiar with common HR management terms.

-To understand human resources management and ensure their company is fulfilling its HR responsibilities, business owners and HR professionals should make sure they know the following key words and phrases.
+To understand HR management and ensure their company is fulfilling its HR responsibilities, business owners and HR professionals should make sure they know the following keywords and phrases.

 Compensation